JeffHeck/SchoolDataProject/pagesManual/LeviesReport/20231107/ttt_critique.md

 ## Highlights
 - The TTT is a poor financial tool for voters/taxpayers.
+- The TTT fails to consider bond interest at all in its simplistic calculations.
+Bond interest and fees add another 50+% on top of bond principal.
+Taxpayers are obligated to pay all of it: bond principal, interest and fees.
+    - For the Enumclaw SD Bond, the true cost to local taxpayers is $103M (bond principal) + $51M (bond interest and fees) = $154M
+	- For the Fife SD Bond the true cost to local taxpayers is $204.8M (bond principal) + $125M (bond interest and fees) = $329.8M
+- The TTT uses the guesstimated future tax rates from school districts but fails to incorporate what the school districts assumed for Total AV growth.
+The TTT fails to be consistent.
+- The TTT does not need any future tax rate guesstimates.
+The TTT can and should use the proportional obligation methodology that the author uses and describes.
-- The TTT underestimates the actual cost impacts to taxpayers and likely misleads their decision making.
+- The TTT underestimates the actual cost impacts to taxpayers which can mislead their decision making.
 - The other 38 counties in WA appear to have decided that nothing is better than the TTT for their citizens.
 King County is the only county in WA with this TTT.
-- The TTT’s methodology of trying to compare the last year of the previous multi-year levy with the first year of the new multi-year levy and calling that a cost analysis is ridiculous.
+- The TTT’s methodology of trying to compare the last year of the previous multi-year levy with the first year of the new multi-year levy and calling that a cost analysis is nonsensical.
+- The TTT is not providing an independent, reliable, logical, accurate analysis.
 - A TILA (Truth In Lending Act) type law applicable to school district tax measures is needed.

 ___